cyberark/conjur/docs/get-started/launch-in-aws.md

 one, skip ahead.
 If not, you can [create a free account here][aws-signup].

 Then you need to [download the Conjur CloudFormation template][cf-template].
-It's a plain text file that instructs AWS how to create the Conjur stack.
+It's a YAML text file that instructs AWS how to create the Conjur stack.
 You'll need this for the next step.

 ## Prepare to launch

 1. Sign-in to your Amazon Web Services dashboard and notice the search bar directly under the "AWS Services" heaer.
-Search for "CloudFormation" and hit <kdb>Enter</kbd> to navigate.
+Search for "CloudFormation" and hit <kbd>Enter</kbd> to navigate.
 1. Choose the blue button labeled "Create new stack".
 1. Under "Select Template" and "Choose a template", choose "Upload a template to Amazon S3" and select the Conjur CloudFormation